-I use lizards and melanin to study the evolution of hormonally mediated phenotypic development.
+I use lizards and melanin to study the evolution of hormone-phenotype couplings.

 July 2022 Tyler Wittman's new paper "Experimental removal of nematode parasites increases growth, sprint speed, and mating success in Anolis sagrei lizards" was accepted in Journal of Experimental Zoology Part A!
 Read about the work here.

 June 2022 I gave a talk, " Sexually dimorphic coloration evolves through alterations to hormonally mediated gene expression in Sceloporus lizards", at Evolution.